What is green fee in Golf?

 What is covered by the green fee?

 By now you should be familiar with the green fee.
-So, don’t get discouraged when next time you hear about this term.
+So, don’t get discouraged the next time you hear about this term.

 Request a Free Golf Holiday Quote!